SohamJani/JANI_Coursera/course1/README.md

 This repository is for the Coursera course Introduction to "Embedded Systems Software and Development Environments" by University of Colorado Boulder.

 Final Assignment:
+Commit 1: "Reconfiguring repository for Course 1 Final Assessment"
-Commit 1: Just added the files according to the structure.
+	  Just added the files according to the structure.

+Commit 2: "Second Commit for Final Assesment"
-Commit 2: Making changes in the make file to add stats and other files.
-	  Added data.c/h files with complete definations
+          Making changes in the make file to add stats and other files Added data.c/h files with complete definations
           Added memory opterations in mem.c/h files

-Commit 3: Removed main from stats.c
+          Removed main from stats.c
-	  Will edit the main.c from c1m2 assignment
+	  Edit the main.c from c1m2 assignment
           Added -DCOURSE as compile time switch

-          Added -VERBOSE
+Commit 4: "Coding for Test Cases"
+	  correct the codes to pass test cases, does not pass 0 and 3. added -VERBOSE
+	  Still results printed.

+Commit 5: "Final Attempt"